 Brown Environmental Leadership Lab: Alaska - Program Overview

 Since Alaska’s land mass is equivalent to 1/5 of the continental United States, students will be traveling to a few locations in order to begin experiencing the state’s cultural and ecological diversity.
 Our classrooms, too, will range from the big city of Anchorage to the remote woods that line Peterson Bay.
 We seek to appreciate the complexity of the issues we study.
-For example, after visiting oil and gas executives at their processing plants in Nikiski, we will also speak with citizens who remember the Exxon-Valdez oil spill in Prince William Sound.
 Every day, we will learn from a variety of voices including local elders, university faculty, sportfishermen, and each other.

 Students will first learn about the history of Alaska from an Alaska Native perspective with contributions from the Cook Inlet Tribal Council (CITC) in Anchorage, Alaska’s largest city.
 Alaska became a US state in 1959 but its history stretches back centuries and includes a minimum of 8 cultural groups as defined by language distinctions.
 At CITC, Alaska Native elders and teens will share important cultural traditions, and provide insights to historical milestones that are not often found in traditional history books.
 Students will have the chance to ask questions of those who have experienced Alaskan history and have a unique perspective to share.